Knowledge sharing: Challenges

 Knowledge sharing can sometimes constitute a major challenge in the field of knowledge management.

-The difficulty of knowledge sharing resides in the transference of knowledge from one entity to another.
-Some employees and team leaders tend to resist sharing their knowledge because of the notion that knowledge is property; ownership, therefore, it becomes very important.
+The difficulty of knowledge sharing resides in the transference of knowledge from one entity to another, Some employees and team leaders tend to resist sharing their knowledge for (inter)personal matters, for instance because of the notion that knowledge is one's property; ownership, therefore, becomes very important.
 Leaders and supervisors tend to hoard information in order to demonstrate power and supremacy over their employees.

 In order to counteract this, individuals must be reassured that they will receive some type of incentive for what they create.
 Supervisors and managers have a key role in this – they need to create a work culture which encourages employees to share their knowledge.
 However, Dalkir (2005) demonstrated that individuals are most commonly rewarded for what they know, not what they share.
 Negative consequences, such as isolation and resistance to ideas, occur when knowledge sharing is impeded.

 Sometimes the problem is that a part of an employee's knowledge can be subconscious and therefore it may be difficult to share information.
 To promote knowledge sharing and remove knowledge sharing obstacles, the organizational culture of an entity should encourage discovery and innovation.
 Members who trust each other are willing to exchange knowledge and at the same time want to embrace knowledge from other members as well.
-National culture is also one of the common barriers of knowledge sharing because culture has a huge effect on how people are tend to share knowledge between each other.
-In some cultures, people share everything, in other cultures people share when asked, and in some cultures, people don't share even if it would help to achieve common goals.
+National culture is also one of the common barriers of knowledge sharing because culture has a huge effect on how people tend to share knowledge between each other.
+In some cultures, people share everything, in other cultures people share when asked, and in some cultures, people do not share even if it would help to achieve common goals.

 The political scientist Hélène Hatzfeld has pointed out that people who have knowledge can be reluctant to share that knowledge when they are not confident in their own expertise, so to facilitate knowledge sharing, structures can be designed to elevate everyone to the status of a potential expert and make them more comfortable contributing; one example of such a system, to which Hatzfeld attributes mixed success in this regard, is Wikipedia.

-Pinho et al. (2012) have made comprehensive literature review of knowledge management barriers and facilitators.
+Pinho et al. (2012) have made a comprehensive literature review of knowledge management barriers and facilitators.
 Barriers are considered to be obstacles that hinder knowledge acquisition, creation, sharing and transfer in and between organizations based on individual, socio-organizational or technological reasons.
 Respectively facilitators are seen as enabling factors that improve, stimulate or promote the flow of knowledge.
 According to Maier et al. (2002) understanding of the process supporting knowledge management enables further consideration of the obstacles and facilitating factors.